The Assynt Traverse Scotland

 Click on the icon to view/print a schedule (excel) for the inaugural run

 Finishers are invited to add their name to the completions log.
 Please use the Schedule above to record actual times.
-Add your name, date, club and age category plus details of hill and road support (if applicable) and email to email@example.com.
+Add your name, date, club and age category plus details of hill and road support (if applicable) and send to Tony Wimbush - email: firstname.lastname@example.org .
 There are no time limits or rules.

 Why not share your experience on facebook to encourage and inspire other runners to have a go!